 - As “City Council,” UrbanPlan volunteers hear student presentations, challenge their proposals as would happen in an actual city council hearing, and award the development contract to the winning development team.

-- 13 ULI District Councils currently run UrbanPlan programs
+- 17 ULI District Councils and 2 satellites will run UrbanPlan programs this 2016-17 academic year

 - More members (2,400+), including trustees, governors, and product council members, participate in UrbanPlan than in any other national or local ULI program

-- 10 universities are running UrbanPlan in graduate MBA, City & Regional Planning, and Architecture programs in academic year 2014-15
+- 12 universities ran UrbanPlan in graduate MBA, City & Regional Planning, and Architecture programs in academic year 2015-16

-- 90 pupils participated in ULI Europe & ULI United Kingdom’s pilot of UrbanPlan at three schools in London in November 2014 (learn more)
+- 512 pupils participated in ULI United Kingdom’s inaugural year of UrbanPlan at 19 London-based schools and five additional schools across England and Scotland in academic year 2015-16 (learn more)

 The George Lucas Educational Foundation